-sname Restricts purging to the indicated space.
+- sname Restricts purging to the indicated space.
 Only files residing in sname are potentially purged.
-Any number of space names may be specified but each specified name must have been defined via the oss.cache or oss.space directive.

-path Restricts purging to the indicated path and all of its descendants.
+Any number of space names may be specified but each specified name must have been defined via the oss.space directive. - path Restricts purging to the indicated path and all of its descendants.
 Only files residing on path and defined as purgeable via the all.export directive are potentially purged.
 Any number of path names may be specified but each specified name must have been exported via the all.export directive.